SinSuhas/SproutsAI/README.md

 **Note:**
 1. **Huggingface Token required for AI Summary generation**
 2. Backend is deployed on AWS EC2 t2.micro instance and the computation is very slow.
 Recommend running the app on local
+3. Sample resumes and sample Job Description have been provided in data/temp folder.

 ## Overview